 At present, while finalizing the Phase One papers on media content analysis, the Compon project (www.compon.org) continues to grow and evolve.
 It has established a new headquarters at the U of Helsinki, a new administrative board consisting of Tuomas Yla-Antilla, Antti Gronow (both of U of Helsinki), Pradip Swarnakar (ABV - Indian Institute of Information Technology and Management, Gwalior, India) and Jeff Broadbent (U of Minnesota), and a data archive for comparative analysis using the data, first among Compon teams and eventually open to wider scholarly use.
 The project is now embarking on the analysis of the Phase Two data of climate change policy networks using a similar national, comparative and global framework.
 As an affiliate project of the Earth Systems Governance program (earthsystemsgovernance.com), the data and analytical methods pioneered in the Compon project will be helpful to this broader project going forward.

 The Compon project is modular; new national cases are always welcome but need own funding.
-Contact firstname.lastname@example.org.
+Contact any one of the board members listed above.
 We will help you develop the research design and funding application for your national funding agencies or other sources.